AchSwap Adapter & Aggregator

 | 30/70 | 30% | 70% |

 Each split is re-quoted at the actual per-leg amountIn so the comparison accounts for real price impact on both sides.
-The split that produces the highest combined output wins.

-The Segment Encoding
+Segment Encoding

 struct Segment {